noir-lang/noir/docs/docs/developers/tutorials/writing_private_voting_contract.md

 We are using various utils within the Aztec library:

-- `context` - exposes things such as the contract address, msg_sender, etc
+- `Context` and `PrivateContext` - exposes things such as the contract address, msg_sender, etc
-- `context.request_nullifier_secret_key` - get your secret key to help us create a randomized nullifier
+- `AztecAddress` - A type for storing an address on Aztec
-- `FunctionSelector::from_signature` - compute a function selector from signature so we can call functions from other functions
+- `FunctionSelector` - Used for computing a selector to call a function
-- `state_vars::{Map, PublicMutable}` - we will use a Map to store the votes (key = voteId, value = number of votes), and PublicMutable to hold our public values that we mentioned earlier
-- `types::type_serialization::{..}` - various serialization methods for defining how to use these types
-- `types::address::{AztecAddress},` - our admin will be held as an address
-- `constants::EMPTY_NULLIFIED_COMMITMENT,` - this will come in useful when creating our nullifier
+- `Map` - A data storage type for storing candidates with the number of votes they have
+- `PublicMutable` - A type of storage, which holds a mutable public value.
+We'll store votes as PublicMutables

 ## Set up storage